 Even when breathing normally, asthma sufferers’ lung tissue is inflamed, making it sensitive to the triggers that provoke asthma attacks.
 Good management can prevent attacks, but it doesn’t seem to help recover lung function.

-The risk factors range from gestational age at birth to living near a highway to tobacco smoke in the home.
-“It can be social determinants like race and education of the parents, where they live, home situation and other stresses,” says our pediatric pulmonologist Dr. Monico Federico.
+The risks range from gestational age at birth to living near a highway to tobacco smoke in the home.
+“It can be social determinants like race and education of the parents, where they live, home situation and other stresses,” says pediatric pulmonologist Monica Federico, MD.

 “It’s not enough to say, ‘Okay, here’s your inhaler,’” says Dr. Deterding.
 “If we have someone who has low lung function at 15 or 16, they’re at significant risk.
 We need to help the family guide this child and say, you know, ‘Woodworking is not something I’d do without a mask; being a traffic cop wouldn’t be my career choice,’ because the data suggests these types of exposure can lower lung function further over time.”